Jayden Lawson

 3. Selection

-The company ought to be able to provide a variety of cuts of elk.
+The company should be able to provide a variety of cuts of elk.
 You should be able to find all of the basic cuts of steak, ground elk, and elk roasts.
-Personally, I prefer companies that offer some less common options.
+I prefer companies that offer some less common options.

 4. Shipping